LioussSuperDev/HeimerHelper/README.md

 I'm not currently using pytorch because I'm only gathering data at the moment, but I will use it sooner or later.
 Now everything should work correctly !

 ### How to gather data
 - First you need to follow instructions at https://developer.riotgames.com/ to get a **Riot API key**.
 This step is mandatory for almost everything that follows, so take the time to do it.
-Note that the Riot development API Key expire after 24 hours and have several limitations (for example only 100 requests every 2 minutes).
+Note that the Riot development API Key expire after 24 hours and has several limitations (for example only 100 requests every 2 minutes).
 - Then create a file named "**API-KEY.txt**" at the root of this repo containing your Riot API Key.
 The scripts you'll launch will use the key you put inside of this file.
 - I use "seed players" to explore data from every rank.
 You can change the names in the call of populate_with_player in the last line of data/gatherer.py.
 - Now start the data/gatherer.py file with the following :